Travelling with children can be no easy feat – especially for parents flying with the newest member of the family for the first time.

 Through this page, the program's usual $99.50 joining fee is waived for kids.

 Once your child has at least 5,000 Qantas Points in their account, you'll be able to transfer them to your own Qantas Frequent Flyer account.

-This strategy of combining points could help you book your next family holiday sooner – and once you've made one of these 'family transfer', your points can be used towards travel for most members of your family, including children.
+This strategy of combining points could help you book your next family holiday sooner – and once you've made one of these 'family transfers', your points can be used towards travel for most members of your family, including children.

 Qantas caps family transfers at 600,000 Qantas Points from each member in any rolling 12-month period.